Chicago Public Library

 Quarries in the West Town area

-The collection also includes a number of photographs, listed at the end of the Box and Folder Inventory, which have been removed from the manuscript portion of the collection and placed in the Neighborhood History Research Collection/Audiovisual Collection.
+The collection also includes a number of photographs, listed at the end of the Box and Folder Inventory.
 Cross references have been provided for related subjects appearing in different series.
 Newsclips in the original collection which were duplicated in the library’s newspaper holdings have been indexed in this guide, but not physically included in manuscript collection.

 Separation Record:Oversized Materials